evkis/data_analysis_science_pet/README.md

 # Data analysis and data science study and pet projects

 📊 Here established my some of my finished data analysis and data science study and pet projects.

-💡 Machine learning and SQL projects are still to be updated.
+💡 Machine learning, SQL, Tableau projects are still to be updated.

 | Project name             | Description                     | Keywords                      |Stack                   |